Inheritance & Divorce

 If you are planning on getting married or are already married and worried about how divorce could affect an inheritance, we can also help with creating a robust prenuptial agreement or postnuptial agreement.

-IBB Solicitors is one of the top-ranked law firms for family law in the South East, holding the top Tier 1 ranking from the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex and Band 2 ranking by Chambers & Partners for Watford, Uxbridge and the surrounding areas.
+IBB Law is one of the top-ranked law firms for family law in the South East, holding the top Tier 1 ranking from the Legal 500 for Bedfordshire, Buckinghamshire, Hertfordshire and Middlesex and Band 2 ranking by Chambers & Partners for Watford, Uxbridge and the surrounding areas.

 Many of our family lawyers are members of Resolution, an organisation dedicated to removing conflict from divorce and family law.
 Family Law Partner Kate Ryan is a Resolution-trained mediator with experience in mediating settlements involving inherited assets.